ninasalvesen/master_thesis_ninasalv/README.md

 ### StatSignificance.py ###
 Calculating the statistical significance of threshold vakues with two-sample one-tailed student t-testing, finding the percentiles, and plotting the dynamic features against the computed threshold value.

-## Project thesis ##
-Project report for the preparational work for the master thesis.